Kunal-Preet/Project1/README.txt

 Work done by Alisha Wadhera-
 Coded visual aspects of contact.html, kids.html.
 S.E.O.
+Web accessibility compliance of the website.

-We have implemented a two tone website. - Dark Red and Black for visual asthetics in addition to keeping in mind the contrasts and proximity principles..
+We have implemented a two tone website. - Dark Red and Black for visual asthetics in addition to keeping in mind the contrasts and proximity principles.

 Its a mobile friendly website with easy navigation controls.